The JWST MIRI coronographic imaging mode requires target acquisition procedures.

-The observer will choose one of the 4 quadrants on the subarray for the initial TA.
-Due to the fact that spacecraft roll orientations are very restricted, the observer is allowed to select which of the 4 locations within the coronagraphic subarray to perform the target acquisition (TA).
-The observer will also have the option to repeat the entire observation, but with the TA performed within a region of the subarray that is diagonally opposed to the original TA (i.e,. a SECOND EXPOSURE).
-This ability ensures that the observer can mitigate confusion in the science images from persistent images from the TA process.
+Due to the fact that spacecraft roll orientations are very restricted, the observer is allowed to select which of the four locations within the coronagraphic subarray to perform the target acquisition (TA).
+They will also have the option to repeat the entire observation, but with the TA performed within a region of the subarray that is diagonally opposed to the original TA (i.e,. a SECOND EXPOSURE).
+This ability ensures that the observer can mitigate against the effect of latency due to the acquisition of successive images.

-Software processing requirements for the target acquisition image include a flat field of the 64 × 64 pixel ROI surrounding the coronagraph sweet spots of which there will be 16 in the baseline strategy.
-A centroiding algorithm will be needed for the targets in the sweet spots, and we adopt the strategy outlined in Lajoie et al. (2014a).
-These exposures will be normally short and thus cosmic rays should not be an issue.
+Software processing requirements for the target acquisition image include a flat field of the 64 × 64 pixel region of interest (ROI) surrounding the coronagraph sweet spots of which there will be 16 in the baseline strategy.
+A centroiding algorithm for the targets in the sweet spots is outlined in Lajoie et al. (2014a).
+These exposures will be normally short; therefore, cosmic rays should not be an issue.

 Lyot coronagraph target acquisition